Ready for discharge?

 In contrast to the extensive range of individual items given by professionals when asked, a review of the written criteria used in different services revealed another picture.
 Five of the top eleven criteria concerned non-medical criteria, which did not depend upon the patient’s clinical state.
 Most services set out ‘red flags’ standards, indicating that the service should not discharge a patient.
 Nevertheless, on review of the notes, services released 53 (12%) of 426 patients despite a red flag.

 Strangely, the clinicians seemed to pay little attention to ongoing care needs.
-Maybe this reflects the nature of a tertiary care hospital, or perhaps it reflects a better-resourced care system in the Netherlands, with little difficulty meeting social care needs.
+This may reflect the nature of a tertiary care hospital or a better-resourced care system in the Netherlands, with little difficulty meeting social care needs.

-In another study set within the Dutch health and social care system, Verhaegh et al. (2019) (here) studied 23 patients whose initial discharge was unsuccessful.
+Verhaegh et al. (2019) studied 23 patients whose initial discharge was unsuccessful in another study set within the Dutch health and social care system.
 The 23 patients returned to the hospital within 30 days of discharge.
 Their qualitative investigation explored the initial release.
 They identified four relevant themes concerning the discharge process within the patients’ reports:

 - Deficiencies in decision-making support, with two sub-themes